EESSI/docs/docs/adding_software/adding_development_software.md

 ```

 One can also make new changes to the easyconfig file, for example, if the new functionality requires new build or
-runtime dependencies, patches, flags, etc. It's a good idea to try installing from a specific commit locally first,
+runtime dependencies, patches, configuration options, etc. It's a good idea to try installing from a specific commit locally first,
 to at least see if everything is parsed correctly and confirm that the right sources are being downloaded.

 ### Easystack files and triggering builds

-After the easyconfig file has been created and added to `projectX/easyconfigs`, an easystack file that picks it up
+After the easyconfig file has been created and added to the `easyconfigs` subdirectory, an [easystack file](https://docs.easybuild.io/easystack-files) that picks it up
 needs to be in place.
 This easystack file must follow a naming convention: `software-eb-X.Y.Z-dev.yml`,
 where X.Y.Z correspond to the EasyBuild version used to install the software.
 Following our example for `ESPREsSo`, it would look like: